 July 23, 2020 (Thursday)

 Alternative Name: Unknown

 Missing from: Fort Bliss Army Base, El Paso, Texas, USA

 Richard Halliday is the much beloved son of Robert and Patricia Halliday, adopted at five years old from Poland.
 The Hallidays were a military family, living in Germany where Robert served until he retired.
 The Hallidays then continued living abroad in Germany and Ireland for some time, offering Richard a highly globalized youth.

 Richard is a bright young man, comfortable handing new situations and adapting.
 He even picked up two difficult languages – German and Korean.
 He is also physically fit, with a black-belt in karate and hobbies in travel, hiking, and camping.

-Richard’s initial reports were very positive and he seemed to be excelling under the military’s structure.
-He came in first on various training assignments and had received medals for different achievements.
+Richard’s initial reports were very positive, and he seemed to be excelling under the military’s structure.
+He came in first on various training assignments and received medals for different achievements.
 He performed well during his 9 months stationed in Qatar and was the fastest runner in his unit.
 He was capable and it showed – promoted several times in a surprisingly short period, faster than most of his peers.